poivronjaune/BHTP-Tools/docs/github.rst

 Github Module
 --------------

-The github module contains the Github Class that implements a bunch of methods to download csv files from github Data Sources.
+The github module (github.py) contains a "Github" Class that implements methods to retreive content information from a repository or download csv stock price files from github data source files.

 .. automodule:: bhtp.github